 The tool has been developed by the Commission in close cooperation with stakeholders.

-CO2 emission targets for new heavy-duty vehicles
+- CO2 emission standards for heavy-duty vehicles – a slideshow

 - 25/07/2019 - Regulation (EU) 2019/1242 - setting CO2 emission performance standards for new heavy-duty vehicles